 Seminyak is home to some amazing little boutiques, stocking everything from hand-crafted jewelry to locally-made fabrics and clothes.
-Load up on delicious herbs and spices, as well as Balinese delicacies as you wander the streets.
-If you’re craving a bit of class, don’t worry – there are streets lined with popular brands, such as Gooseberry Intimates, as well as a Seminyak Village shopping mall that is home to international stores like Bamboo Blonde.
+Load up on delicious herbs, spices, and Balinese delicacies as you wander the streets.
+If you’re craving a bit of class, don’t worry – there are streets lined with popular brands, such as Gooseberry Intimates, and a Seminyak Village shopping mall home to international stores like Bamboo Blonde.
 There are always fun market stalls just outside the mall that offer dinky souvenirs and fun, bright jewelry and sarongs.

-Bali is one of the most chilled out places in the world, but Seminyak can feel a bit hectic and busy at times.
+Bali is one of the most chilled-out places in the world, but Seminyak can sometimes feel a bit hectic and busy.
 Head to one of their world-class spas to escape and unwind.
-Spa at The Samaya is the best of the bunch, with a huge range of relaxing, holistic treatments.
-Head to The Spa at The Amala for tropical vibes centred on healing elixirs, aqua-pilates and feel-good vibes.
+The spa at The Samaya is the best of the bunch, with a huge range of relaxing, holistic treatments.
+Head to The Spa at The Amala for tropical vibes centered on healing elixirs, aqua-pilates, and feel-good vibes.

 Did you even go to Bali if you didn’t get a yoga session in?
-Luckily, there are loads of places to practice, so get your kit on and get bendy.
-Jiwa Yoga is a calm oasis tucked in the centre of Seminyak, so is really easy to get to from most hotels and hostels.
+Luckily, there are many places to practice, so get your kit on and get bendy.
+Jiwa Yoga is a calm oasis tucked in the center of Seminyak, so it is easy to get to from most hotels and hostels.
 Seminyak Yoga Shala is another fantastic choice for those looking to wind down.

 Seminyak has a few beaches, the best surfing one being Double Six beach.
 Head to surf school Bali here for surf lessons or rent a board and get stuck in.
 The waves depend on the season, so speak to a professional if you’re not 100% sure what you’re doing!

-Some of Seminyak’s beaches aren’t great for swimming, sadly, so we’d suggest heading to world-famous Potato Head Beach Club if you fancy a dip.
-Get here early if you want to grab a sunbed or lounger as it gets very busy!
-It’s attached to the hotel so you can only imagine how many people flock poolside… There’s normally a DJ or live music later on in the evenings, but try and get down for sunset if you can – their infinity pool is lined with palm trees and gives you an amazing view of the sun setting into the ocean in front of you.
+Some of Seminyak’s beaches aren’t great for swimming, sadly, so we’d suggest heading to the world-famous Potato Head Beach Club if you fancy a dip.
+Get here early if you want to grab a sunbed or lounger, as it gets very busy!
+It’s attached to the hotel, so you can only imagine how many people flock poolside… There’s usually a DJ or live music later on in the evenings, but try and get down for sunset if you can – their infinity pool is lined with palm trees and gives you an amazing view of the sun setting into the ocean in front of you.

-Get stuck in with the local culture and learn some life-skills at Nia Cooking Class!
-This is a wonderful place to meet new people and have fun getting experimental in the kitchen.
-Go with an empty stomach and an open mind… You’ll be taken a foodie’s tour of Seminyak (expect spice-filled markets) before enjoying a jam-packed cooking class.
+Get stuck with the local culture and learn some life skills at Nia Cooking Class!
+This is a beautiful place to meet new people and have fun getting experimental in the kitchen.
+Go with an empty stomach and an open mind… You’ll be taken on a foodie’s tour of Seminyak (expect spice-filled markets) before enjoying a jam-packed cooking class.

 Where to Stay

-Villas are particularly popular in Seminyak but besides that, there are a lot of options of places to stay here.
-Booking.com is a good place to plan your accommodation in Bali because most of the bookings can be cancelled right up to the trip, allowing flexibility.
+Villas are trendy in Seminyak, but besides that, there are many options for places to stay here.
+Booking.com is a good place to plan your accommodation in Bali because most of the bookings can be canceled right up to the trip, allowing flexibility.
 Here are a few of the best accommodations that we recommend to stay in Seminyak:

 The Legian Bali, Seminyak

-For those who wants a well located beachfront villa with modern and high-class style.
-This hotel comes with pool that seems to run into the ocean, the feeling of tucked in an oasis all by yourself, and a well-designed garden with goldfish pond.
+For those who want a well-located beachfront villa with modern and high-class style.
+This hotel comes with a pool that seems to run into the ocean, the feeling of being tucked in an oasis all by yourself, and a well-designed garden with a goldfish pond.
 There’s also yoga every morning and customized breakfast.